2022 Los Angeles Dodgers season: September

-Clayton Kershaw struck out six and only allowed on run on one hit in five innings but the Mets came from behind against the Dodgers bullpen and won 5–3.
+Clayton Kershaw struck out six and only allowed one run on one hit in five innings but the Mets came from behind against the Dodgers bullpen and won, 5–3.
 It was the first time the Dodgers had dropped back-to-back games in 37 days.

 The Dodgers returned home to play the San Diego Padres on September 2 and were blown out, 7–1.
-Dustin May gave up three multi-run homers in his five innings and the Dodgers were shutdown by Yu Darvish, who struck out nine in seven innings.
+Dustin May gave up three multi-run homers in his five innings and the Dodgers were shut down by Yu Darvish, who struck out nine in seven innings.
 The Dodgers responded with four home runs as they routed the Padres 12–1 the following day.
 Home runs by Will Smith and Trayce Thompson led the Dodgers to a 9–4 win in the series finale.
 Andrew Heaney struggled in his next start, allowing six runs, on four homers, in 5 1/3 innings as the Dodgers lost to the San Francisco Giants, 7–4.
 Max Muncy hit two home runs and Joey Gallo one as the Dodgers took the next game, 6–3.
 Kershaw struck out eight in six innings and Muncy hit a three-run homer in the eighth inning as the Dodgers won the series finale, 7–3.